- 1 How Did I Make ‘Zeniarai Benten VR’

 - Black clothes

-1. Cloudy weather
+1. Cloudy Weather

-In the case of the busy area such as a sight-seeing site, to prevent people from being in the generated texture, it’s recommended to take photos in the early morning when people are not around.
+In the case of a busy area such as a sight-seeing site, to prevent people from being in the generated texture, it’s recommended to take photos in the early morning when people are not around.
 Also, before the sun rises, you can take photos under the ‘neutral’ light condition explained earlier.

 For this example, it took about four hours to take photos.
 Fortunately, I took photos smoothly because the weather was light rain so there are few visitors.
 Although I recommended cloudy weather earlier, moist cobblestones in a shrine are also picturesque.
 So light rain could also be a good condition.